Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Experiments

 For understanding the feasibility of our attack in simulation we selected five victim objects.
 As our signal crafting process requires two images --- object under ambient light and object with LEDs at full capacity --- we approximate the image pair by adjusting the brightness of the base image present in ImageNet dataset.
 For $\ambimg$, we ensure the average pixel intensity is $85$ (out of $255$) and for $\fullimg$ it is $160$.
 Both values are chosen to mimic what we get in our physical experiments.
 Then, we optimize for various viewpoints using the EoT approach.

 As light-based attacks have a constrained effect on the resulting image (i.e., translucent striping patterns where each stripe has a single color) compared to current physical attacks, we found that it is not possible to randomly select target classes for the attack.
 Rather, we find that certain target classes are easier to attack than others.
 We call this \emph{affinity targeting}.
-Concretely, for each source class, we compute a subset of affinity targets by using an untargeted attack for a small number of iterations (e.g., $1000$), and then picking the top~7 semantically far target classes --- such as for ``coffee mug,'' we ignore targets like ``cup'' --- based on the classifier's confidence.
+Concretely, for each source class, we compute a subset of affinity targets by using an untargeted attack for a small number of iterations (e.g., $1000$), and then pick the top~10 semantically-far target classes --- e.g., for ``coffee mug,'' we ignore targets like ``cup'' --- based on the classifier's confidence.
 Then, we use targeted attack using the affinity targets.
-The results are shown in Table ~\ref{tab:simulation-results}.(For brevity, we show three affinity targets for each source class here, see the appendix for the complete results)
+The results are shown in~\tabref{tab:simulation-results}.
+For brevity, we show three affinity targets for each source class.
+(Please see the supplementary material for full results.)